kushaldas/lymworkbook/README.md

 ## How to use the tool?

-First you will get the vm ready..
+First you will get the vm ready.

 ```
 vagrant up